aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-interfaces-settings.md

                     # IPv4_address/Mask.
                   - <str>

-                # Static routes to be configured on every device when this interface is configured.
+                # Static routes to be configured on every device where this interface is configured.
                 static_routes:
                   - prefix: <str>
                     next_hop: <str>